 According to Muse, employers look at resumes for an average of just six seconds before deciding whether to move forward with a candidate.
 That means you’ve only got seconds to grab – and hold – their attention.

 To be successful in your graphic design career, you need to know how to navigate the hiring process and design your resume around it.
 It’s the first step into carting you in the direction of graphic design stardom.
 Think you’re ready?

 Step #1: Applying For a Graphic Design Job

-Every job-seeker takes a slightly different path, but the basic process is likely to go something like this.
+Every job-seeker takes a slightly different path, but the basic process is likely to go something like this:

-Pro tip: ensure your résumé contains keywords that are relevant to the job you’re applying for.
-Applicant tracking systems (ATS) filter résumés for keywords, years of experience, skills, and educational background.
+Pro tip: ensure your resume contains keywords that are relevant to the job you’re applying for.
+Applicant tracking systems (ATS) filter resumes for keywords, years of experience, skills, and educational background.

-- If your résumé passes initial screening, it will then go to the hiring manager.
+- If your resume passes initial screening, it will then go to the hiring manager.
 If they like what they see, you’ll be invited to interview.
 This will involve discussing your experience, skill set, and ability to fit into the team.
-You might also get a chance to discuss your creative portfolio and how your style aligns with their vision for the job.
+You might also get a chance to discuss your creative portfolio, and how your style aligns with their vision for the job.